4 Module 3: East Asian World Views

 A Shaman may invite a spirit into his/her body and act as its mouthpiece, communicating the spirit’s advice to human clients.
 In other cases shamans may enter trances in order to journey to spirit worlds in search of a client’s deceased relatives or escort the souls of the dead to the afterworld.
 In many cases, a shaman is recruited to the profession by a dream or a sickness that can only be cured by becoming a shaman.
 In their seances, shamans draw on deep psychological symbolism in their costumes and movements, employing repetitive rhythms, special dance movements, and dramatic actions to create situations that powerfully focus the audience on the proceedings.
 Some costumes of shamans in North Asia have metal deer antlers, heavy brass mirrors, brass bells, colorful streamers, and bird effigies that stress relations with animal and bird sprits and the powers of flight.
 Among the Manchu (Manzu), lengthy shaman rituals involving the entire clan were once held in times of natural disasters.

 Chuonnasuan, the last Oroqen shaman, passed away in 2000, making this form of shamanism extinct.
-(Photo by Richard Noll, under Public Domain)
+(Photo by Richard Noll, believed to be under public domain in the U.S.)

 The traditional worldview of the shaman divides the cosmos into three planes: the upper spirit world, the human realm of earth, and the lower spirit realms.
 In shamanist cultures, practitioners find their way through life with the aid of various spirits that may be worshipped daily or at special times.
 While male shamans are still found in a few places in northeast China, many shamans (mudang) practice in South Korea, the majority of whom are women.
 Shamanism is quite popular in South Korea today, though engaging a shaman and holding an elaborate ceremony (called gut—pronounced like “coot” ) can be very expensive.